Benjamin Milam

-Benjamin Rush "Ben" Milam (October 20, 1788 – December 7, 1835) was an American colonist of Mexican Texas and a military leader and hero of the Texas Revolution.
+Benjamin Rush Milam (October 20, 1788 – December 7, 1835) was an American colonist of Mexican Texas and a military leader and hero of the Texas Revolution.
 A native of what is now Kentucky, Milam fought beside American interests during the Mexican War of Independence and later joined the Texians in their own fight for independence, for which he assumed a leadership role.
 Persuading the weary Texians not to back down during the Siege of Béxar, Milam was killed in action while leading an assault into the city that eventually resulted in the Mexican Army's surrender.
 Milam County, Texas and the town of Milam are named in his honor, as are many other placenames and civic works throughout Texas.

 Early life

 Ben Milam was born in Frankfort, Kentucky on October 20, 1788, when Kentucky was still considered part of Virginia.
 He was the fifth of six children born to Moses Milam and his wife, Elizabeth Pattie Boyd.
 Raised in the remote western frontier of the early United States, Milam had little formal schooling.
 As a young man, he enlisted as a private in the 8th Regiment of the Kentucky Militia and eventually was commissioned a lieutenant.
 He served in the War of 1812.